Time to dispel with a myth: quantum computing is still just a theory. It’s not. If you don’t believe us, read here

 One area of data protection that will be affected by quantum computing capabilities is encryption.
 You see, quantum computing will make current day encryption practices obsolete.
-The traditional Public Key Infrastructure (PKI) system used can easily come crashing down when public keys become vulnerable to attack by quantum machines.
-Instead of years to decipher codes, we could be down to minutes or even instantly.
+The traditional Public Key Infrastructure (PKI) system used can easily come crashing down when public keys become vulnerable to attack by quantum machines

 So with that said, are you going to wait and see what happens or – if your resources permit – be an early adopter?
 Here are some thoughts that may help you decide.

 a data-dependent company, you’ll be pretty safe for the next few years while you play the “wait and see” card.
 By the time you are worried about quantum computing, you’ll probably have suffered other obstacles that impact you more directly.

 But if you are a data-dependent company – like a bank, financial institution or organization that holds and uses plenty of personal identifiable information – you may want to be one of those first ticket holders for the first quantum trains.
 Note: in case you haven’t been following, a couple of trains have already pulled out of station.

 One of those quantum trains specifically related to encryption is Quantum Key Distribution (QKD).
 It’s an interesting concept because the process does not necessarily rely on a quantum computer but rather uses quantum physics to build the key instead of hard mathematics

 .
 Read the article for more details on how photons are used to create the key and how a disturbance to the photon protects the data.